Echothiophate iodide ophthalmic

 Do not touch the tip of the eye dropper or place it directly on your eye.
 A contaminated dropper can infect your eye, which could lead to serious vision problems.

 If you need surgery, tell the surgeon ahead of time that you are using echothiophate iodide ophthalmic.
-You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.
 Do not refrigerate.
 Keep the bottle tightly closed when not in use.